Topics of doctoral theses

 The aim of the research is to develop sustainable business models.

-doc.
-Ing.
+prof. Ing.
 Marek Zinecker, Ph.D.

-INSTITUTE OF INFORMATICS
+INSTITUTE OF FINANCE

 INSTITUTE OF MANAGEMENT